‘A tough negotiator, who is excellent with lay clients with an impeccable court manner’

 Re Determination by the Secretary of State [2016]

-Instructed by an English Local Authority in relation to three complex ordinary residence disputes; two of which were against Welsh Local Authorities involving expensive care packages and to prepare the legal submissions and statement of facts for each case in order for a determination to be made by the Secretary of State for Health pursuant to s.32(3) of the National Assistance Act 1948 in accordance with s.40 of the Care Act 2014.
+Instructed by an English Local Authority in relation to three complex ordinary residence disputes, two of which were against Welsh Local Authorities involving expensive care packages, and to prepare the legal submissions and statement of facts for each case in order for a determination to be made by the Secretary of State for Health pursuant to section 32(3) of the National Assistance Act 1948 in accordance with section 40 of the Care Act 2014.

 Re Adult A [2016]

-Appointed by an Adult Protection Committee as independent author to undertake a Serious Case Review concerning the death of a care home resident to establish whether lessons could be learnt about the way in which local professionals and agencies work together to safeguard vulnerable adult.
+Appointed by an Adult Protection Committee as independent author to undertake a serious case review concerning the death of a care home resident to establish whether lessons could be learnt about the way in which local professionals and agencies work together to safeguard vulnerable adults.

 Appointments